Frequently asked questions

 6. How is the Neuroprotective Developmental Care approach different?

 Neuroprotective Developmental Care (NDC), also known as the Possums programs is a knowledge revolution in baby and toddler care that is already very successful and popular in Australia.
 Founded in 2011, NDC is holistic and based on the latest medical research.
 NDC protects the rapidly developing infant brain and supports family psychological resilience in the first months of life.
 The approach was founded by Associate Professor (Adjunct) Pamela Douglas out of 15 years of research and offers the latest evidence-based approaches to breastfeeding, cry-fuss problems, sleep and maternal mood.
 NDC is a genuine paradigm shift in the care of families and babies, turning upside down much of the popular advice parents receive.
-NDC integrates the very latest lactation science, including ultrasound studies on the biomechanics of infant suck, neuroscience, evolutionary biology, gut science, sleep science, attachment psychology, and a new set of powerful psychological strategies known as Acceptance and Commitment Therapy. held. is proudly the first NDC provider in Hong Kong.
+NDC integrates the very latest lactation science, including ultrasound studies on the biomechanics of infant suck, neuroscience, evolutionary biology, gut science, sleep science, attachment psychology, and a new set of powerful psychological strategies known as Acceptance and Commitment Therapyheld. is proudly the first NDC provider in Hong Kong.

 We would be delighted to assist you in choosing, please send us a message via our contact form.

 Yes, we have many clients in other countries and would be delighted to help your family as well.
-Please book a telehealth consultation online, ensuring you select the correct time zone.
-Please reach out to us if you have any queries.